Nafta7/the-pod/README.md

 - [x] pretty layout/design.

 - [x] Add next button
-- [ ] Add a new button on the right side of nav called toggle.
+- [x] Add a new button on the right side of nav called toggle.
 It should toggle the main text area to show relative information about the current picture.
-- [ ] Add a tittle for the app on the navbar.
+- [x] Add a tittle for the app on the navbar.
 The Pod is a good name.

+- [ ] Add transition animations.
+Needs research.